Skip To Main Content

 HOW TO MAKE HOT TEA

-Timing and temperature are the two key components of proper tea preparation, and they vary based on the variety you’re enjoying.
+Timing and temperature are the two key components of proper tea preparation, and they vary based on the tea type.
 Without the right combination, tea can become too bitter, strong, or weak.
+Its variety – black, green, white, herbal, or oolong – determines the water temperature and steeping time.
 Follow these instructions to bring out the nuance in every cup.

 STEEPING LOOSE TEA